 How to Add Captions on YouTube Videos

 Adding captions or subtitles on YouTube is easy.
 If your video is a scripted one and you didn't change anything you said, then you already have the transcript!
 This makes the process a bit easier.
 You can just upload the file and fine tune the captions/subtitles.
-If not, you will have to transcribe the audio into text first.
+If not, you will first have to transcribe the audio into text.

 Creating transcriptions from scratch can be hard.
 Maybe hard is not the right word.
 Tedious.
 If you have transcribed before, you know what I mean.

 When the speaker is talking fast, or if there is a back and forth discussion between two speakers, you'll be pausing a lot just to get everything down.
 Unless you are a professional transcriber, we mere mortals tend to be slow at this.

 Obviously the longer the video, the longer it takes to transcribe.
 If you have a lot of videos....well you can imagine how long that could take.

 Log in to your YouTube account.
 Click the circle in the top right-hand corner to access the account dropdown.
 From there, select YouTube Studio.

 On the leftsidebar look for Subtitles and click on it.
 Then look under the videos (on the right) and you will see Languages with a dropdown arrow.
 When you drop it down, you can Add a language (subtitle).

 Now you are ready to either Upload a File, Transcribe and Auto-Sync, or Create Subtitles or CC.